 This terminal can be reached with the key combination

 You can switch back to the status view with the key combination

 11.2.
 Available working memory

 The working memory available in the appliance is freely available to your monitoring sites minus the memory required by the Checkmk appliance’s system processes.

 To be able to guarantee the stability of the system platform, a fixed amount of the working memory is reserved for the device’s operating system.
 Depending on your appliance configuration, the amount of reserved memory is as follows:

 Clustered: 300 MB

-If you want to know exactly how much memory is available to your monitoring sites and how much is currently being used, you can monitor your device using Checkmk.
-After a service discovery the host automatically monitors a service User_Memory which shows you the current and historical values.
+If you want to know exactly how much working memory is available to your monitoring sites and how much is currently allocated, you can have Checkmk monitor your appliance.
+A User_Memory service is created on the device, which shows you the current and historical utilization.

-You will find the latest firmware versions on our website.
-You can access this firmware using the access data for your current support contract.
+The current versions of the firmware can be found on our website.
+To access the commercial editions you will require the access data from your current support contract.

-In the case of a software fault – whether firmware or Checkmk monitoring software – please contact us via your company’s own support address.
-Support will be provided based on the agreed support contract.
+In the event of a software error, whether in the firmware or the Checkmk monitoring software, contact us via the Checkmk support portal.
+Support is provided within the framework of the contracted support agreement.